Federal Direct Parent PLUS Loan

 This annual process will allow you to apply for a Federal Direct Parent PLUS loan for the first time or to authorize a new loan amount on a previously signed electronic Master Promissory Note (MPN).
 Please allow 1 week processing time.
 Parent completes Step 2 and 3.

 - PARENT selects Log In at Studentloans.gov.
 Sign In using your PARENT information.
 Select Apply for a Direct PLUS Loan.
 Select Direct PLUS Loan Application for Parents.
 By completing this request, you are authorizing the Department of Education to check your credit report.

-- First time Parent PLUS Loan borrowers will also have to Complete a Master Promissory Note (PLUS MPN for Parent) at Studentloans.gov.
+- First time Parent PLUS Loan borrowers will also have to Complete a Loan Agreement (Master Promissory Note) for Parents at Studentloans.gov.